barryclark/jekyll-now/_includes/about.md

 __Arizona State University__ Biomedical Engineering PhD (advisor: Mehdi Nikkhah).
 My thesis was titled _Microfluidic Models of Tumor-Stroma Interactions to Study the Interplay of Cancer Cells with their Surrounding Microenvironment_ and is available through the [ASU Library | Digital Repository](https://repository.asu.edu/items/54067){:target="_blank"}.

 `2012-14`
-__University of Texas at Arlington & Univesity of Texas Southwestern Medical Center__ MSc Biomedical Engineering
+__University of Texas at Arlington & University of Texas Southwestern Medical Center__ MSc Biomedical Engineering

 `2009-14`
 __University of Texas at Arlington__ BSc Biology